Crêtois: Events of Germinal–Prairial Year III (April–May 1795)

 During the insurrection of 12 Germinal Year III (1 April 1795), the crowd invaded the National Convention; only the Crêtois deputies remained in session.
 However, the hall was evacuated by troops, assisted by royalist sectionnaires, and twenty Crêtois were arrested.
 Barère, Vadier, Billaud-Varenne, and Collot d'Herbois were sentenced to deportation to Guiana.

 During the Jacobin-led insurrection of 1 Prairial Year III (20 May 1795), the crowd again seized the Assembly.
 On this occasion, Convention member Féraud, who attempted to block their passage, was killed, and his head was paraded on a pike.

-The Crêtois deputies present had Soubrany elected commander of the Army of the Interior and established a commission.
+The Crêtois deputies present had Pierre-Amable de Soubrany elected commander of the Army of the Interior and established a commission.
 This commission decreed an amnesty for those deported after Germinal (who were already embarked at Île d'Oléron), the reinstatement of price controls (the Maximum), and other measures.

 Soldiers under General Menou and Murat, summoned by Tallien, restored order.
 Twelve Crêtois deputies were arrested, including the session's secretary, Thirion de la Moselle.

 Imprisoned at the Château du Taureau in Morlaix, Brittany, six of these deputies were condemned to death in Paris after an unjust trial.
 As they left the tribunal, they stabbed themselves with concealed daggers.
 Duquesnoy, Goujon, and Romme succeeded in killing themselves.
 Bourbotte, Duroy, and Soubrany, who only managed to wound themselves, were subsequently guillotined.